openmobilehub/omh-storage/README.md

 3. [Go to the Credentials page](https://console.cloud.google.com/apis/credentials).
 4. On the Credentials page, click on "Create credentials" and choose "OAuth Client ID".
 5. In the "Application Type" option, select "Android".
-6. Set your application package name (Use "com.omh.android.storage.sample" if you are following the code-starter)
+6. Set your application package name.

+   *Note:* If you are configuring this for run the sample app or following step by step the `code-starter`branch, use `com.omh.android.storage.sample`.
 7. Update the debug/release SHA-1 certificate fingerprint for Android's Client ID.

    Note: The debug build is automatically signed with the debug keystore.
-Obtain the certificate fingerprint from it by following the guidelines in the official Google Developers documentation: ["Using keytool on the certificate"](https://developers.google.com/android/guides/client-auth#using_keytool_on_the_certificate).
+Obtain the certificate fingerprint from it by following the guidelines in the official Google Developers documentation.
+For more information, here's the link: ["Using keytool on the certificate"](https://developers.google.com/android/guides/client-auth#using_keytool_on_the_certificate).
 8. In the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) add the test users that you will be using for QA and development.
 Without this step you won't be able to access the application while it's in testing mode.
+9. Go to the [API library](https://console.cloud.google.com/apis/library) section on the project you created
+10. Once there, make sure enable [Google Drive Api](https://console.cloud.google.com/apis/library/drive.googleapis.com)
-9. You're all set!
+11. You're all set!

 ## Add the Client ID to your app
 You should not check your Client ID into your version control system, so it is recommended storing it in the `local.properties` file, which is located in the root directory of your project.